 OBESITY & DISABILITY SOCIAL SECURITY RULING 19-2P

-When the SSA delisted obesity, they estimated that the change would ultimately produce savings through the need for fewer continuing disability reviews and lower allowance rates.
-They were correct.
-Because people could no longer be found disabled by obesity alone, it was harder to prove disability for the claimant.
-Now, even if you way 500 pounds, you must show another impairment beyond obesity to win benefits.
+Because people could no longer win benefits based on obesity alone, it became harder to prove they deserved benefits.
+Now, even if you weigh 500 pounds, you must show another medical condition beyond obesity to win benefits.

 OBESITY BY ITSELF IS NOT A DISABLING IMPAIRMENT

-For adults, BMI is a person’s weight in kilograms divided by the square of his or her height in meters (kg/m).
-People with obesity weigh more than what is considered the healthy weight for their height.
+For adults, BMI is your weight in kilograms divided by the square of your height in meters (kg/m).
+People with obesity weigh more than what is considered a healthy weight for their height.
 In the medical community, obesity is defined as a BMI of 30.0 or higher.
-No specific weight or BMI establishes obesity as a severe impairment within the disability program.
+There is no specific weight or BMI proves your obesity is a severe condition within the Social Security program.